NetApp/harvest/docs/ontap-metrics.md

 ### volume_total_data

-This metric represents the total amount of data that has been read from and written to a specific volume.
+This metric represents the total amount of data that has been read from and written to a specific volume in bytes per second.

 | API    | Endpoint | Metric | Template |
 |--------|----------|--------|---------|